Upcoming Dates

 Lunch Menu

 Wednesday, Apr.
-2 - Chicken Nuggets
+16 - Grilled Cheese

 Thursday, Apr.
-3 - Cheeseburger
+17 - Waffles & Sausage

 Watch our newsletter for updates, upcoming events, and how you can get involved with P.T.I.A.
 Our parent teacher organization always has plenty of opportunities for you to participate with your student(s) school and to support our teaching staff and building needs.
 You can reach out directly by emailing: ptiawacousta@gmail.com.
 You can also follow the Wacousta Elementary School PTIA on Facebook.

-Mark your calendar with the dates below for upcoming meetings and which school group(s) will be highlighted.
 Meetings are held at 6:00 p.m. in the media center.
 Childcare is provided by NHS.
 Everyone is welcome to attend.

 -